virgesmith/pico-crypto-key/README.md

 - cryptographic hashing (SHA256)
 - encryption and decryption (256 bit AES)
-- cryptographic signing and verification (256 bit ECDSA)
+- cryptographic signing and verification (256 bit ECDSA - secp256k1, as Bitcoin)

 I'm not a security expert and the device/software is almost certainly not hardened enough for serious use.
 I just did it cos it was there, and I was bored.
 Also, it's not fast, but that might be ok depending on your current lockdown status.
 Most importantly, it works.
+Here's some steps I took towards making it securer:

+- the device is pin protected.
+Only the sha256 hash of the (salted) pin is stored on the device.
-The private key is based on the unique device id of the pico, so no two devices should have the same key.
+- the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the pico.
+So no two devices should have the same key.
+- the private key never leaves the device and is stored only in volatile memory.

 ## dependencies

-Clone the [pico-sdk](https://github.com/raspberrypi/pico-sdk).
+- [pico-sdk](https://github.com/raspberrypi/pico-sdk): clone the sdk.
 I'm currently using the master branch.
 See [here](https://www.raspberrypi.org/documentation/pico/getting-started/) for more info on getting set up if necessary.

-See also the [mbedtls documentation](https://tls.mbed.org/api/) and [mbedtls code](https://github.com/ARMmbed/mbedtls).
+- [mbedtls](https://tls.mbed.org/api/): see also the [code](https://github.com/ARMmbed/mbedtls).
 I used the 2.26.0 release/tag.

 Download a release of mbedtls and extract in the project root (so you have a subdir like `mbedtls-2.26.0`).

 ### configure

-In the mbedtls subdirectory, use their python script to configure the build.
+In the mbedtls subdirectory, use their python script to configure the build:

 ```bash
 scripts/config.py unset MBEDTLS_NET_C